Random matrices: Integrable systems

-for any isomonodromic deformation $\frac{\partial}{\partial t_k} $.
-The existence of the Tau function was established by Jimbo--Miwa~\cite{Jimbo:1983if} and Ueno--Takasaki~\cite{Ueno:1984zz}, by showing that the formula for $\frac{\partial}{\partial t_k} \log \tau_N$ is compatible with the identity $\partial_{t_k}\partial_{t_j} \log\tau_N = \partial_{t_j}\partial_{t_k} \log\tau_N$.
 Tau functions are fundamental objects in integrable systems, analogous to partition functions in statistical physics \cite{Babelon:2003CIS}.
-And we will now show that the Tau function of our matrix differential equation is closely related to the partition function of our matrix model.
+We will now prove that the Tau function of our matrix differential equation actually coincides with the partition function of our matrix model,